HristoKolev/TvDbSharper/README.md

 This client supports all of the functionality of the REST API and I can't list every single method here.
 You can explore that yourself or read the REST API documentation provided by thetvdb.com here https://api.thetvdb.com/swagger

-You will find equvalent method for every single route there.
+You will find equivalent method for every single route there.